DanielSincere/SPX/README.md

-# Swish
+# SPX

-Swish is a Swift script running tool.
-Easily run Swift packages in a supporting relative dir named `Swish`
+SPX is a Swift script running tool.
+Easily run Swift packages in a supporting relative dir named `SPX`

-Swish pairs nicely with [Sh](https://github.com/FullQueueDeveloper/Sh) to run shell commands and process shell output from your Swift scripts.
+SPX pairs nicely with [Sh](https://github.com/FullQueueDeveloper/Sh) to run shell commands and process shell output from your Swift scripts.

-For a full example of using Swish, [Sh](https://github.com/FullQueueDeveloper/Sh), and [ShXcrun](https://github.com/FullQueueDeveloper/ShXcrun) on your iOS project, please see https://github.com/FullQueueDeveloper/SwishExampleiOSProject
+For a full example of using SPX, [Sh](https://github.com/FullQueueDeveloper/Sh), and [ShXcrun](https://github.com/FullQueueDeveloper/ShXcrun) on your iOS project, please see https://github.com/FullQueueDeveloper/SwishExampleiOSProject

 ## Motivation